>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Several excursions from Dickwella may be made to visit Elephant reserves and can be either part of a day trip or of longer Safari.

-This wild herd can often been seen from the road to Trinconamalee; Other wild herds can be seen at Bundala (near Hambantota (about 2 hours from Dickwella) Udawalla (Ratnapura District) or Yalla National Park (about 3 hours away)
+This wild herd can often been seen from the road to Trincomalee; Other wild herds can be seen at Bundala (near Hambantota, about 2 hours from Dickwella) Udawalla (Ratnapura District) or Yalla National Park (about 3 hours away)

 Many Temples have their own elephants, but one Jungle Temple near Kataragama has its own special Poya Day pilgrim: Every Poya Day (Full Moon Day), he comes in from the surrounding Jungle.